 For example, if we have “some apples”, then the system will create a new type {apple 0-22148} to represent the set of apples and {some} is the {count} of {apple 0-22148}.

+Referral nouns

+Another type of basic noun phrase is referral nouns, with the pattern ((“the”) ?x) where ?x is a type noun element.
+For example, when we say “the elephant”, that means there should be a previously mentioned elephant in previous context and the phrase is referring to that elephant.

+If the current referral context is ‘({elephant 0-3141}), then taking “the elephant” as input, the engine should return {elephant 0-3141}.

 Parallel structure

 Parallel structure is very commonly used in natural language.
 For example, “apple, banana and grape” should be represented as (list {apple} {banana} {grape}).